 Brown spots could sprout from these uneven cuts with the mower executing more passes which require more energy.
 This is a clear indication of the poor blade condition which is dull.

 Sharpen or Replace?

 When the blades are dull, poor performance is expected; if not generated.
-This is the crucial moment for lawn mower owners to decide on an important decision; to sharpen or replace the mower blades.
-If it is a sharpening decision, the process is actually quite simple with an easy removal of the blades for sharpening.
+This is the crucial moment for Lawn Mower owners to decide on an important decision; to sharpen or replace the mower blades.
+If it is a sharpening decision, the process is actually quite simple with easy removal of the blades for sharpening.
 After the blades are sharpened, they could be returned to their original position readily.

 Most blades are positioned securely for performance but easy to be removed for sharpening or washing.
 A quick counterclockwise turn to remove the bolt that holds the blade is basically the required action to sharpen or replace the blade.